saranyan18/continual-learning/readme.md

-# 🧠 OneShot_MetaReplay: Spectral Filter Utility Modulation for Continual Learning
+# 🧠Spectral Filter Utility Modulation for Continual Learning

 This project implements a **One-Shot Continual Learning framework** using **Spectral Filter Flux Tracking** and **Group-wise Utility Modulation**.
 It combines filter-wise frequency analysis with activation-gradient-based utility to mitigate catastrophic forgetting in task-incremental learning setups.